'It's sometimes hard to love something that can be so cruel'

 Michael's uncle Joey was killed in a crash in Estonia in July 2000, his father Robert died as a result of an accident at the 2008 North West 200 and his brother William was killed in a crash at the Skerries circuit in July 2018.

-"I don't think any family in the world would have gone through what our family has gone through and still have the desire to get up in the morning and race a motorbike," said Dunlop in an interview on the official Isle of Man TT Races website.
+"I don't think any family in the world would have gone through what our family has gone through and still have the desire to get up in the morning and race a motorbike," said Dunlop in an interview with the Isle of Man TT Races website.

 "We ride motorbikes because we enjoy them and I think it proves you are just in it because you love it.